mvilain/gitlab/README.md

 If you define a DNS domain and assign it a SOA email address in linode's DNS service, update the the play-linode.yml playbook accordingly.
 After terraform has created the nodes and inserted them into DNS domain, you can run the ansible playbook for the CentOS systems using the `inventory` file and the Debian/Ubuntu systems using the `inventory_py3` file.
 These will correctly create the gitlab service on these hosts with https enabled.

+Inputs:

+- password - string - root password used to create the instance
+- ssh_key - string - description = "The ssh public key used in instance's authorized_hosts
+- image - string - Linode Image type to use
+- script - string - script to execute after Linode is running
+- region - string - The Linode region to use
+- type - string - The image size type to use
+- label - string - The label used to create the instance and hostname
+- domain - string - pre-existing Linode-managed DNS domain to assign public IP of created instance
+- inventory - string - pre-existing inventory file used for ansible to append instance info into

+Outputs:

+- id - string - `linode_instance.this.id`
+- ip_address - string - `linode_instance.this.ip_address`
+- private_ip_address - string - `linode_instance.this.private_ip_address`
+- ipv6 - string - `linode_instance.this.ipv6`
+- ipv4 - string - `linode_instance.this.ipv4`
+- backups - string - `linode_instance.this.backups`

 - [ec2-instance](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance)

+I had to fork this repository to add the provisioner commands and augment the inputs.
+Now this will append to the inventory file and rather than using scripts, the `user_data` input to `aws_instance` will be passed a text string.

 ```
 module "ec2_cluster" {